-The Volunteer Tutor Scheme, as part of the Adult Migrant English Program (AMEP), helps eligible migrants and refugees who cannot attend English classes.
+Students are part of the Adult Migrant English Program (AMEP), which provides free English tuition to eligible migrants and refugees.

 By volunteering to become a tutor you have an opportunity to: